Chat on WhatsApp

 Proof of Accommodation Scrutiny: No Room for Error

 One of the most common reasons for Schengen visa rejections is insufficient or unconvincing proof of accommodation.
 With the new rules, there's an even greater emphasis on the veracity and completeness of your accommodation details.
 Visa officers are increasingly scrutinizing these documents to ensure that applicants have a legitimate and fully planned itinerary.
 Simply providing a hotel booking is no longer enough; the details must be consistent and verifiable.
-This means:

 The Five Documents You Can't Afford to Mess Up